UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-052.md

 # Universal Analytic Functions

+## Description

-Functions in the universal number domain that can be represented locally by power series converging in both Archimedean and all non-Archimedean metrics.
+Functions in the [[uor-c-034|universal number]] domain that can be represented locally by power series converging in both Archimedean and all non-Archimedean metrics.

 ## Definition

-Universal analytic functions extend complex and p-adic analytic functions:
+[[uor-c-052|Universal analytic functions]] extend complex and p-adic analytic functions:

 Definition 3 (Universal Analyticity): A function f: 𝕌 → 𝕌 is universally analytic if it can be represented locally by a power series: